yarasui/IMDb-Data-Visualization/README.md

 the dataset includes movie features such as the genre and the direction as well as the corresponding revenue.

 # Outcome
-A boxplot showing increased revenue for movies that were rated good.
+A boxplot showing increased revenue for movies that are well-rated.